mjpost/memento-mori/README.md

     pdflatex page.tex

-This will produce a file, `page.pdf`, which you can print out and hang somewhere prominent.
+This will produce a file, `page.pdf`, which you can print out and hang up.
+Put it somewhere where you'll see it---every day.